 The Ellis Act is a provision in California Law (Government Code section 7060-7060.7) that provides landlords in California with a legal way to go out of the rental market business.
 The Ellis Act was adopted by the California Legislature in 1985 after the California Supreme Court decision in the case of Nash v.
 City of Santa Monica.

 On April 18, 2017, the City Council recommended the approval of the Ellis Act Ordinance.
-This ordinance applies to all apartments covered by the Apartment Rent Ordinance and provides requirements for landlords removing these apartments from the rental housing market.
+This ordinance applies to all apartments four units or more covered by the Apartment Rent Ordinance and provides requirements for landlords removing these apartments from the rental housing market.
 In San José, the most frequent use of the Ellis Act Ordinance would be the demolition and redevelopment of existing rent controlled housing.

 ELLIS ACT EVICTION PROCESS